 The reality is acids are not frightening at all.
-Harnessed in controlled quantities, they can dissolve dead skin cells, as well as oil, dirt and bacteria, to deliver a level of clean you simply couldn’t get from a face wash or physical exfoliator.
+When harnessed in controlled quantities, they can dissolve dead skin cells, as well as oil, dirt, and bacteria, to deliver a level of clean you simply couldn’t get from a face wash or physical exfoliator.
+Instead, it provides a deeper exfoliation to help clear out the most stubborn of skin problems.

 Best Everyday Chemical Exfoliant